SilasK/silask.github.io/content/authors/admin/_index.md

 I'm fascinated by the microbiome and search for ways to harness it to make us healthier.

 When I first learned about metagenomics, I found the idea of sequencing thousand of microbial genomes at once mind-boggling.
 I'm happy to be part of this endeavor to resolve these enormous puzzles and recover genomes from metagenomes.

-I'm finishing my PhD at the University of Geneva in the lab of Prof. Mirko Trajkovski, co-supervised by Prof. Evgeny Zdobnov.
 Besides microbiome analysis at the computer, I'm also hands-on involved by changing the diapers of my two children.
 <!--
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->